swiftlang/swift-package-manager/README.md

 To use a specific toolchain you can set `TOOLCHAINS` to the `CFBundleIdentifier` in an `.xctoolchain`’s Info.plist.

-This feature requires Xcode 7.3.
+This feature requires Xcode 7.3 or later.

 ---

 ## Development

-The Package Manager is itself a Swift Package and thus can be used to build itself.
-However we recommend instead one of the three following options:
+The Package Manager project is itself a Swift Package and can be used to build itself.
+If you are interested in contributing to the package manager, however, we recommend one of the three following options:

 1. Using the [Swift project `build-script`](https://github.com/apple/swift/blob/master/README.md):